 AHS Math Department Overview

 General Overview: The Animas High School Mathematics program is designed to support all students to develop the skills and tools necessary to solve complex, real-world, and relevant problems.
 The AHS teaching team is committed to providing differentiated instruction that challenges and supports all students to develop their mathematical thinking, to apply that thinking to engaging and significant problems, and to be prepared for college and career success.
+This philosophy (beautifully and accurately reflected in this article) serves as the foundation for our program.

 CO State Standards: The AHS Math curriculum prepares students for postsecondary success through aligning its mathematical focus to the “Purpose of Mathematics,” as outlined in 2018 by the National Council of Teachers of Mathematics (NCTM) and referenced in the 2020 CO State Mathematics Standards, and through addressing Colorado State’s Practice and Content Standards.
 See our Colorado State Standards page for a general overview of these three sets of guidelines and how they are specifically addressed in the AHS math curriculum.